stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability.md

 # Start interacting with websites
 > To the power of user-first DOM selection.

 So far, you've only recorded tests.
-It's time to understand how Playwright Test handles interactions.
+Now it's time to understand how Playwright Test handles interactions.

 [Playwright's selection engine is based on locators](https://playwright.dev/docs/locators) that are available on [the `page` fixture](https://playwright.dev/docs/api/class-page).